 Nadia’s incessant desire for knowledge has earned her a Bachelor’s of Science in Nursing from Regis University in Denver, CO.
-She is currently an ER Nurse at St. Vincent’s General Hospital in Leadville, CO and a Nutritional Consultant with a focus on whole-food nutrition for endurance athletes.
+She is currently an ER Nurse at Eastern Idaho Regional Medical Center and also works as a nutritional consultant with a focus on whole-food nutrition for endurance athletes in Wilson, Wyoming.

 Nadia’s true passion lies in wilderness medicine as she has inspired countless Wilderness First Responders and Wilderness EMT’s through her company Desert Mountain and her dynamic teaching since 1996.

 During her free time Nadia enjoys riding bikes and laying down graceful telemark tracks somewhere in the mountains.